shapeoko/Docs/content/software.md

 * [github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino)

 and you'll be all set to configure it.
+Please note that while 115200 baud is used to flash Grbl, 9600 baud (as implied by the filename) is used to communicate with Grbl.
+Be sure to set the speed appropriately.

 ### Configuring ###